Sermons

 11 February 2018

 High and low experiences are part of everyday life.
-When a couple gets married they vow to love each other “in sickness and in health – for better and for worse – for richer and for poorer.
-It acknowledges that even in marriage there can be the highs and lows; so too in the life… Read more
+When a couple gets married they vow to love each other “in sickness and in health – for better and for… Read more

 True healing